w-mcilhagga/argui/README.md

 # `argui` - simple user interface for getting arguments.

 `argsui` is like `argparse` but for graphical user interfaces.
 Some libraries like Gooey are designed to take an argparse command-line program and automatically convert it to a GUI program.
-The logic of `argui` is that it's much simpler to have an argparse branch and a GUI branch in the same program.
+The logic of `argui` is that it's much simpler to just target a GUI if that's what you want.

 ## Usage.

 Download `argui.py` and dump it in the same folder as your program.
-Maybe there will be an installer at some point but this is just for me right now.
+Maybe there will be a pip installer at some point but not right now.

 Then do the following: